Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Applying Epsom Salt

-Soil Incorporation – Broadcast 1 cup per 100 square foot, mix well into soil before planting.
+Soil Incorporation – Broadcast 1 cup per 100 square foot of magnesium sulfate, mix well into soil before planting.

 Pre-Planting Soak – Prior to planting, soak root balls in 1/2 cup of Epsom salt diluted in one gallon of water.